exaptis/asciidoctor-loader/README.md

     ]
 ```

-The attribute `showtitle` allows h1 header to be rendered.
+The attribute `showtitle` allows h1 headers to be rendered.

 ## License